• Skip to primary navigation

 Acacia Nelson said the academy has inspired her to consider community research as a career.

-with a caption about the physical and mental trauma associated with police brutality.
+with a caption about the physical and mental issues associated with police brutality.

 “It’s kind of opened my eyes to see that there’s different areas in the medical field that you can give back to the community.
 I’m really interested in public health.
-Just helping people – African American boys, homeless people, foster kids, I feel like research can make a difference.”
+Just helping people – homeless people, foster kids, I feel like research can make a difference.”

-Zandria Brewer, a senior at Central High, displayed a poster of a young African American boy playing by himself in the rural Arkansas Delta.
-Her poster noted the health disparities for the African-American communities living where there is often no phone service, grocery stores or hospitals.
+Zandria Brewer, a senior at Central High, displayed a poster of a young boy playing by himself in the rural Arkansas Delta.
+Her poster noted the health challenges for certain communities where there is often no phone service, grocery stores or hospitals.

 “If someone is really hurt, they may not make it,” said Brewer, who lived in Marianna near the Mississippi River when she was younger.